In today’s economy, there is no glory in having a 9–5 job.

-As they claim on their website, the company only hires the top 3% of the applicants, which means you have to be an expert in your area to get accepted.
-The screening process takes up to 2-5 weeks, and once you get approved, you can set your hourly rate.
+As it claims on its website, the company only hires the top 3% of applicants, which means you have to be an expert in your area to get accepted.
+The screening process can take up to 2–5 weeks, and once you get approved, you can set your hourly rate.

-FlexJobs is one of my favorites and not a freelance marketplace entirely.
-FlexJobs is a place where you can find diverse kinds of job types like remote work, part-time, freelance, contract, etc. FlexJobs is on top of our list as the jobs are vetted and checked for any scams.
+FlexJobs is one of my favorites, and it’s not a freelance marketplace entirely.
+FlexJobs is a place where you can find diverse kinds of job types like remote work, part-time, freelance, contract, etc. FlexJobs is at the top of our list as the jobs are vetted and checked for any scams.

 Started in 1998, Guru has been a strong contender in the freelance marketplace.
-They boast of an employer base of around 800,000, and they have a variety of freelance services available.
-Getting on board is pretty simple with signing up and creating your profile.
+It boasts of an employer base of around 800,000, and it has a variety of freelance services available.
+Getting on board is pretty simple; just sign up and create your profile.

 The company has a commission rate of 5%, which is very reasonable compared to other freelance marketplaces.

 As a seller on Fiverr, you will be showcasing your services all over the world.
 Most of the gigs on this platform start at $5 and go up to $995.
 You can offer your services in three tier levels.
-Though the platform allows you to sell your services free of charge, they take 20% of your payments.
+Though the platform doesn’t charge you to list your services, it takes 20% of your earnings.

-If you want to ramp up your freelance career, you can also upgrade to Fiverr Pro, which has a vigorous screening process but has a greater potential to earn more.
+If you want to ramp up your freelance career, you can also upgrade to Fiverr Pro, which has a vigorous screening process but offers a greater potential to earn more.

-PeoplePerHour is another freelance website for freelancers founded in 2007.
+PeoplePerHour is freelance website that was founded in 2007.
 The projects are quite diverse, and you can sign up quickly.
 You also have a chance to add any of your previous freelance project samples.

-One thing that can be a bit turn off with PeoplePerHour is that you are allowed only 15 project bids a month.
+One thing that can be a bit of a turn off with PeoplePerHour is that you are allowed only 15 project bids a month.
 After that, you need to buy more bids.

 Another legit freelance marketplace to find jobs.
 Freelancer has many projects that range from delivery to design.
-They also have two ways of pricing, fixed price, or hourly.
+It also has two ways of pricing: fixed price or hourly.

-Once you create a profile that is free of charge, you need to choose the projects that are relevant to you and bid.
-Freelancer takes around 3-5% of the project fee.
+Once you create a profile (free of charge), you need to choose the projects that are relevant to you and bid.
+Freelancer takes around 3–5% of the project fee.

 I have used this website many times for my projects, and I have never been disappointed.

-99Designs is a company that is mainly geared towards designers and creative freelancers.
+99designs is a company that is mainly geared toward designers and creative freelancers.
 This freelance site works on a different model.
-There are two ways to land a project, namely 1-on-1 projects or participating in the contest.
-It is simple – when a client posts a project, you submit your work, and if you win the contest, you get paid.
+There are two ways to land a project; namely, 1-on-1 projects or by participating in a contest.
+It is simple; when a client posts a project, you submit your work, and if you win the contest, you get paid.

 There is an initial fee of $100 to match with clients and tiered platform fees according to your level.

 This freelance platform is for all the science nerds.
-It is one kind of freelance marketplace that has exclusive gigs for scientists and academics.
+It is a freelance marketplace that has exclusive gigs for scientists and academics.
 Once you sign up on the website, you can browse the projects and choose the ones that suit you.

-FreeUp is another freelance marketplace that hires freelancers for diverse skill sets.
-With headquarters in Florida, this company’s hiring process is applying online, which is followed by a 15-20 minute video interview.
+FreeUp is another freelance marketplace that hires freelancers with diverse skill sets.
+With headquarters in Florida, this company’s hiring process is an online application, which is followed by a 15–20 minute video interview.

-If you are through, then there are three levels of expertise, Entry-level, Mid-level, and Expert-level.
+If you get through, then there are three levels of expertise: Entry-level, Mid-level, and Expert-level.
 The pay depends on the tier level you are in along with your expertise.

 Upwork is probably the oldest freelance market on the web.
-They have a lot of projects online right from simple data entry tasks to web development.
+It has a lot of projects online right from simple data entry tasks to web development.

-Upwork was the first freelance site from where I hired a freelancer for my blog.
+Upwork was the first freelance site I used to hire a freelancer for my blog.